the Creative Commons Attribution 4.0 License.

 4.1 Sensitivity to tuning parameters

 In the above application, the parameters β for sensible heat and the background melting condition Tmin have served as tuning parameters.
-The parameter β=10Wm-2K-1 was determined by optimizing the scheme to MAR melt rates.
+The parameter was determined by optimizing the scheme to MAR melt rates.
 This value agrees reasonably well with the moderate wind speeds found in PROMICE observations during melt periods (Fig. S2).
 Changing β by ±20 % changes the total annual Greenland surface melt by ±3 %.
-The choice of Tmin=-6.5C is in good agreement with observations, which reveal no substantial melt for temperatures <-7C (Orvig1954).
+The choice of ∘C is in good agreement with observations, which reveal no substantial melt for temperatures ∘C (Orvig, 1954).
 Increasing the background melting condition Tmin particularly reduces the melt rates at high elevations, while reducing Tmin results in a longer melting season and increases the annual surface melt.
 Using no background melting condition at all, results in unrealistic melt rates at high elevations and would almost double the predicted total Greenland surface melt.
 Changing Tmin by ±1 K changes the predicted mean annual surface melt by ±8 % for the MAR simulation used in this study.
 Intense surface melt is usually accompanied by warm temperatures and is thus insensitive to the choice of Tmin.
 As refreezing particularly suppresses the contribution of weak surface melt at low temperatures, the resulting run-off can be expected to be less sensitive to the choice of Tmin.

 4.2 Sensitivity to diurnal cycle of solar radiation

 Melt schemes which do not include the diurnal cycle of radiation will predict the same melt rate for a given combination of insolation and temperature forcing, irrespective of latitude or season.
 By contrast, Fig. 4 indicates a strong sensitivity in the dEBM surface melt predictions to latitude in summer.
 According to the dEBM, a short melt period with intensive solar radiation is causing melt more effectively than a longer melt period with accordingly weaker solar radiation.
-This sensitivity is particularly prominent in high latitudes and may explain the latitudinal bias found in many studies which do not resolve radiation on sub-daily timescales (Krapp et al.2017; Krebs-Kanzow et al.2018a; Plach et al.2018).
+This sensitivity is particularly prominent in high latitudes and may explain the latitudinal bias found in many studies which do not resolve radiation on sub-daily timescales (Krapp et al., 2017; Krebs-Kanzow et al., 2018a; Plach et al., 2018).

 4.3 Sensitivity to orbital configuration and transmissivity of the atmosphere

-The TOA solar flux density Sr^ only depends on the distance between the Earth and Sun and due to the eccentricity of the Earth's orbit gradually varies by ±3.5 % from the solar constant from December to July respectively.
+The TOA solar flux density only depends on the distance between the Earth and Sun and due to the eccentricity of the Earth's orbit gradually varies by ±3.5 % from the solar constant from December to July respectively.
 On orbital timescales this seasonal deviation from the solar constant may amount to 10 %.
 Transmissivity τ and emissivity ϵa, on the other hand, strongly depend on cloud cover and atmospheric composition and additionally depend on the solar elevation angle.
-As a consequence, the minimum elevation angle Φ may be less then 13 (τSr^=1150Wm-2 for clear-sky, intense summer insolation).
-For overcast sky and weak summer insolation, we can ultimately expect τSr^<400Wm-2.
+As a consequence, the minimum elevation angle Φ may be less then 13∘ ( for clear-sky, intense summer insolation).
+For overcast sky and weak summer insolation, we can ultimately expect .
 In that case, however, it is not justified to use the clear-sky emissivity in Eqs.
 (5) and (7).
 Consequently, the proposed scheme is no longer suitable, as net outgoing long-wave radiation will vanish and the energy balance will become very sensitive to turbulent heat fluxes.
 Applications aiming at continental ice sheets driven by climatological force will be restricted to a much narrower range of scenarios.
-As one can expect that transmissivity decreases towards the morning and afternoon hours, it may be justified to reduce the estimate of τSr^ by a few percent.
+As one can expect that transmissivity decreases towards the morning and afternoon hours, it may be justified to reduce the estimate of by a few percent.
 Figure 4 reveals that the scheme becomes very sensitive if the minimum elevation angle Φ takes values close to or larger than the obliquity of the Earth.
 Under such conditions, the duration of the melt period will vanish near the pole.
 However, the scheme is remarkably insensitive to intensified insolation (and accordingly reduced elevation angle Φ) or variations in the obliquity.
 Accordingly, estimating the elevation angle locally and for each month using Eq.
 (12), which is possible but computationally more expensive, does not noticeably improve the skill of the dEBM (not shown).

 The presented new scheme for surface melt (dEBM) requires, like the insolation temperature melt scheme (ITM), monthly mean air temperatures and insolation as input but implicitly also includes the diurnal cycle.
-Together with suitable schemes for albedo and refreezing (Robinson et al.2010), it may replace empirical surface melt schemes which are commonly used in ice sheet modelling on long timescales.
+Together with suitable schemes for albedo and refreezing (Robinson et al., 2010), it may replace empirical surface melt schemes which are commonly used in ice sheet modelling on long timescales.

 An application to the Greenland Ice Sheet indicates that the scheme may improve the spatial representation of surface melt in comparison to common empirical schemes.
 However, an evaluation against an independent data set is desirable.
 The most important advantage of the dEBM over empirical schemes may be that it can be globally applied to other ice sheets and glaciers and under different climate conditions, as parameters in the scheme are physically constrained and implicitly account for the orbital configuration.